Jonathan Van Ness Reveals He's Single With Ariana Grande-Inspired Post

 Later, Van Ness took to his Instagram Story to reiterate his desire for an amicable split, one absent of online hatred.

 "I should've sat with myself a bit longer before I posted my most recent post.
 Wilco is a good person & sometimes things don't work out.
 Please don't attack him on his page," he wrote.
 "Just let us move one, heal and enjoy your gorgeous New Year's celebration!
-Your girl, Jonathan is just fine.
+Your girl Jonathan is just fine.
 Biggest hug."

 Just hours before Van Ness' post, the former couple -- who made their relationship public back in September -- appeared to be at the same ice skating rink.

-The breakup comes just days after Froneman -- who has yet to publicly comment on the split -- took to Instagram to share a Christmas snap with Van Ness.
+The breakup comes just days after Froneman took to Instagram to share a Christmas snap with Van Ness.
+He has yet to publicly comment on the split.

 "Happy Holidays 🎄🎄🎄," he wrote alongside a smiling and hugging pic of the pair.